Ibn Warraq: Early life and education

 Warraq was born in Rajkot, Gujarat in British India and his family migrated to the newly independent Pakistan in 1947.
 His family were of Kutchi origin.
 Although born in India, he held a Pakistani passport.

 His mother died when he was an infant.
 He stated in an interview that he "studied Arabic and read the Qur'an as a young man in hopes of becoming a follower of the Islamic faith."
 His father decided to send him to a boarding school in England, which in Warraq's opinion, was partly to circumvent a grandmother's effort to push an exclusively religious education on his son at the local madrasa.
-After his arrival in Britain, he only saw his father once more, when he was 14; his father died two years later.
+After his arrival in Britain, he only saw his father once more, when he was 14; his father died four years later.
 At 18, he took part in the Bridge in Britain exchange in Israel, working on a kibbutz for six months.
 He had no idea that Pakistan had no relations with Israel and the scholarship embarrassed his father.
 He enjoyed the experience greatly.
 It also made him more aware of being from a Muslim background, as he met people of different religions in Israel.

 By 19, he had moved to Scotland to pursue his education at the University of Edinburgh, where he studied philosophy and Arabic with Islamic studies scholar W. Montgomery Watt.

 After graduating, Warraq was a primary school teacher in London for five years and moved to France with his wife in 1982, opening an Indian restaurant.
 He also worked as a courier for a travel agent.
 Growing up, Warraq was "shy" for most of his youth.

 Career

-Warraq was induced into writing against Islam due to the inclination of Western intellectuals in blaming Rushdie during the Satanic Verses controversy.
+Warraq began writing against Islam due to what he saw as the inclination of Western intellectuals to blame Salman Rushdie during the Satanic Verses controversy.
 He noticed a lack of anti-Islam tracts in Free Inquiry, an American secular humanist publication, and wrote on topics such as "Why I am not Muslim."
 Warraq was hosted by David Frum, speech-writer of George W. Bush at the White House shortly after the 9/11; Frum maintains silence.
 In March 2006, he co-signed a manifesto in response to violent protests in the Islamic world surrounding the Jyllands-Posten Muhammad cartoons controversy, declaring Islam as a totalitarian regime.

 In October 2007, Warraq participated in an Intelligence Squared debate, "We Should Not Be Reluctant to Assert the Superiority of Western Values," in London.
 He argued in favor of the motion; arguing on the same side as him were Douglas Murray and David Aaronovitch, while their opponents were Tariq Ramadan, William Dalrymple, and Charles Glass.
 Although he does not subscribe to any particular religion, he has a higher opinion of humanism than of Islam and has described himself as an atheist.
 He is the founder of the Institute for the Secularisation of Islamic Society (ISIS).
 He has also been on the advisory board of the International Free Press Society, and been associated with the counter-jihad movement.